Laura Bridgman: Education at the Perkins School

 Howe taught Bridgman words before the individual letters.
 His first experiment consisted of pasting paper labels upon several common articles such as keys, spoons, and knives, with the names of the articles printed in raised letters.
 He then had her feel the labels by themselves, and she learned to associate the raised letters with the articles to which they referred.
 Eventually, she could find the right label for each object from a mixed heap.
 The next stage was to give her the individual letters and teach her to combine them to spell the words she knew.
 Gradually, in this way, she learned the alphabet and the ten digits.
 Her own interest in learning became keener as she progressed in her studies.

 Howe devoted himself to Bridgman's education and was rewarded with increasing success.
-On July 24, 1839 she first wrote her own name legibly.
-On June 20, 1840 she had her first arithmetic lesson, with the aid of a metallic case perforated with square holes, square types being used; and in nineteen days she could add a column of figures amounting to thirty.
+On July 24, 1839, she first wrote her own name legibly.
+On June 20, 1840, she had her first arithmetic lesson, with the aid of a metallic case perforated with square holes, square types being used; and in nineteen days she could add a column of figures amounting to thirty.
 She was in good health and happy, and was treated as a daughter by Howe.
 She lived in the director's apartment with Howe and his sister, Jeannette Howe, until Howe married Julia Ward in 1843.
-Her case already began to interest the public, and others were brought to Dr. Howe for treatment.
+Her case had already begun to interest the public, and others were brought to Dr. Howe for treatment.